M-Arimase/Yikai-Zhao-Homepage/content/publication/AAsclepius/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Kaicheng Yang
+- Yuanpeng Li
-- Yuhan Wu
+- Sheng Long
-- Siyuan Dong
+- Tong Yang
-- Yi Zhou
+- Ruijie Miao
 - admin
+- Chaoyang Ji
+- Penghui Mi
+- Guodong Yang
+- Qiong Xie
+- Hao Wang
+- Yinhua Wang
+- Bo Deng
+- Zhiqiang Liao
-- Fangcheng Fu
+- Chengqiang Huang
-- Tong Yang
+- Yongqiang Yang
-- Chaoyue Niu
+- Xiang Huang
-- Fan Wu
+- Wei Sun
-- Bin Cui
+- Xiaoping Zhu

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;